microsoft/SmartHotel360-Registration/README.md

 ## Summary
 Docker and Azure Kubernetes Service allow us to deploy Full Framework applications and bring them to Azure providing all the benefits of the cloud such as reliability and scalability.

-Service Fabric allows us to easily lift and shift Full Framework applications and bring them to Azure providing all the benefits of the cloud such as reliability and scalability.
-Furthermore, Service Fabric tools helps us to deploy and debug the apps and services locally.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.